ncatlab/nlab-content/pages/7/0/2/0/207/content.md

 ### Comparison of equalities

-This table gives the six different notions of equality found in type theory, as well as the rules for reflexivity, symmetry, and transitivity.
+This table gives the six different notions of equality found in type theory.

 | Judgment | of types | of terms |
 |--------|--------|--------|